 - Cover Letter (please include preference of stream)

 - Resume (with photo embedded within document).
 Please include a list of all undergraduate clinical placements (location, type, hours).

-- Certified Academic Transcript (with key attached)
+- Certified true copy of your Academic Transcript (with key attached).

 Applicants are required to upload their documents in two separate files – it is recommended to combine cover letter, CV and academic transcript into one file and clinical assessment tools into the second file.

-What is a true certified copy?
+What is a certified true copy?

 Who can certify my documents?

 In Australia there are a range of persons authorised to certify documentation.
 AHPRA has a comprehensive list of authorised officers along with the signatory requirements online: https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx

 When will I be notified if I have been successful with an interview?